1907 Labor Day Association History

 1907 Parade Route

-The Parade starts at 2nd & Main Street and goes to Sixth Street & down Sixth Street to Hickman Street, thence to Seventh when it ended.
+The Parade starts at 2nd & Main Street and goes to Sixth Street, down Sixth Street to Hickman Street, thence to Seventh where it ended.